 Sift the flour, salt and baking powder together

-Add the sultanas, mixed peel and currants to the flour mixture and toss to coat the pieces and make sure they are not clumped together.
+Add the sultanas, mixed peel and currants to the flour and toss to coat the pieces and make sure they are not clumped together.
 (They are not traditional, but dried cranberries are lovely in this cake.)

-Add the milk and beat until completely blended.
+Add the milk and stir in well.

 The batter should be fairly stiff but if it appears too stiff, or dry on the surface, add 1 or 2 additional tablespoons of milk, blending well after each addition.